 Understanding panic attacks, panic attack triggers, and what you can do to manage panic attacks can help decrease the fear and dread of having them.
-While panic attacks are fairly common for those who don’t experience them, witnessing one can be a helpless, scary experience as well and knowing what you can do to be supportive is incredibly beneficial.
+While they are fairly common, for those who don’t experience them, witnessing one can be a helpless, scary experience as well and knowing what you can do to be supportive is incredibly beneficial.
 As a person who’s experienced several panic attacks throughout my life, I know first had that being equipped with knowledge has been key to both preventing and coping with panic, so it doesn’t impact my life.
-Read on to learn more about panic attacks.

 Panic Attack Triggers

 Panic attacks are often triggered by something happening in our environment or internally.
 Learning to recognize panic attack triggers can help you prevent them before they even start.

 Are you teed up for a panic attack?
 Factors like lack of sleep, poor nutrition, dehydration, and alcohol and caffeine consumption can set you up for a panic attack.
 Really anything that stresses your body, including stress and overstimulation puts you at greater risk.
 Being mindful of managing these risk factors especially when you know you’ll be engaging in something anxiety producing in the near future is vitally important.

 Rumination, worry, and perseverating can all be triggers.
 When our minds become tangled in a web of negative or fear-based thoughts (including the fear of panic attacks themselves) we are much more likely to kick our stress response into high gear.
 Learning to manage your thoughts by meditating or starting an affirmation practice can be very beneficial.